The Fresh Air Fund Camps

 About

-The Fresh Air Fund Camps offer activities such as learning to swim, drumming, STEM, sports, outdoor adventure, music, art classes, boating and kayaking.
-The camps also include leadership development, teamwork, mentorship, SEL workshops, and career awareness activities.
-Participants can take part in school year leadership and enrichment programs, virtual programs, and outdoor programs connected to the camps.
+The Fresh Air Fund Camps offer sleepaway camp experiences that include learning to swim, drumming, sports, outdoor adventure, music classes, art classes, boating and kayaking.
+The camps also include leadership development, teamwork, mentorship, social-emotional learning (SEL) workshops, and career awareness activities.
+Some campers take part in school-year leadership and enrichment programs that include college tours and SAT prep courses.

 • Ages: 8–17 years old